lapatel22/ChIP-wrangler-repo/README.md

 ### Required arguments:

-- user_dir = User's working directory
 - spike_species_1
 - spike_species_2
 - target_species

 ### Optional arguments:

+- user_dir: if you are not in the ChIP-wrangler working directory, specify the path here
 - mapq_threshold = default 50
 - max_threads = default 4